 What was due to be the third Moon landing was aborted after an oxygen tank exploded, causing severe damage to the service module.
 Despite several issues including loss of power, loss of cabin heat, a shortage of portable water and the need for makeshift repairs, the crew were able to land safely back to earth, narrowly avoiding another tragedy.

-10. Record breaking Apollo 17 was the last man has walked on the Moon
+10. Record-breaking Apollo 17 was the last Apollo mission to the Moon

 11. The Apollo missions led to inventions of everyday items

 The Apollo missions invested billions of dollars in the development of new technologies.
-Alongside spacecrafts, space suits and rocket launchers, NASA has pioneered more than 6,300 technologies that are now used in every day life, including the cordless power drill which was initially developed to drill through Moon rock, and computer joysticks which navigated the Apollo Lunar Ranger.
+Alongside spacecraft, space suits and rocket launchers, NASA has pioneered more than 6,300 technologies that are now used in everyday life, including the cordless power drill which was initially developed to drill through Moon rock, and computer joysticks which navigated the Apollo Lunar Ranger.